nikolajo/ci-push/README.md

 The glue that binds these tiers is the event.
 The event has two attributes: branch and path

-USING CI-PUSH
+USING ci-push
 ==============
-<b>ELIMINATE ALL POLLING IN 15 MINUTES</b> ( currently only if you use Git and Jenkins on Windows )
+<b>ELIMINATE ALL POLLING IN 15 MINUTES</b> ( currently only if you use Jenkins and Git on Windows )
 - To get started install the Server as described in the Server section.
 - Then install and configure the Git hook as described in the VCS/Git/Windows folder.
 - Then install and configure the Jenkins CI plugin as described in the CI/Jenkins folder.